Is There a Dimmer Outlook Ahead for Bath & Body Works Inc. (BBWI)?

 Analysts’ Opinion of BBWI

-Many brokerage firms have already submitted their reports for BBWI stocks, with Goldman repeating the rating for BBWI by listing it as a “Buy.”
-The predicted price for BBWI in the upcoming period, according to Goldman is $93 based on the research report published on December 14th of the previous year 2021.
+Many brokerage firms have already submitted their reports for BBWI stocks, with MKM Partners repeating the rating for BBWI by listing it as a “Buy.”
+The predicted price for BBWI in the upcoming period, according to MKM Partners is $91 based on the research report published on February 24th of the current year 2022.

-UBS, on the other hand, stated in their research note that they expect to see BBWI reach a price target of $98, previously predicting the price at $90.
-The rating they have provided for BBWI stocks is “Buy” according to the report published on November 19th, 2021.
+JP Morgan, on the other hand, stated in their research note that they expect to see BBWI reach a price target of $81, previously predicting the price at $105.
+The rating they have provided for BBWI stocks is “Overweight” according to the report published on February 24th, 2022.

-Morgan Stanley gave a rating of “Overweight” to BBWI, setting the target price at $90 in the report published on November 19th of the previous year.
+Deutsche Bank gave a rating of “Buy” to BBWI, setting the target price at $78 in the report published on February 24th of the current year.

 Insider Trading